soum-sr/PoemGenerator/README.md

 # PoemGenerator
 <img src="https://img.shields.io/github/license/soum-sr/PoemGenerator">

-#### Write like shakespeare with the power of Recurrent Neural Networks
+Write like Shakespeare with the power of Recurrent Neural Networks.
+A flask webapp equipped with a tensorflow RNN model that takes a sentence as input and generates a poem seeded by that sentence.

 ![In-use Animation](https://github.com/soum-sr/PoemGenerator/blob/master/poemGen-gif.gif?raw=true "In-use Animation")